The Access IPOs Mission

 Legacy brokers such as Schwab and Fidelity prioritize IPO access to their wealthiest customers.

-Today, multiple platforms have emerged to provide IPO access to retail investors.
+But inspired by LOYAL3 and Motif Investing, multiple brokers have started to provide IPO access to retail investors.
 This website helps curious investors determine if IPOs are the right investment vehicle for their objectives and identifies upcoming deals for investors looking to participate in IPOs.